 Sister Roberta recalls that "today in many parts of the world, childhood is violated, abused, exploited.
 The Pontifical Missionary Childhood Society receives requests for aid and subsidies from all over the world, most of them for school education.
 In fact, especially in Africa, schools are few or far from human settlements and children have to travel many miles a day to attend them".
 In addition to the crucial field of education, the Society intervenes in areas such as the protection of life (health care, nutrition, reception) and Christian education: "All to restore dignity to the lives of children", she observes.

 Missionary Childhood Society was founded in 1843 by Mgr.
-Toussaint de Forbin-Janson, Bishop of Nancy, to educate children to the missionary spirit, interested in the needs of their peers in mission countries, with the offering of prayers and material aid.
+Charles de Forbin-Janson, to educate children to the missionary spirit, interested in the needs of their peers in mission countries, with the offering of prayers and material aid.
 The 175 years of its foundation takes place in 2018.
 According to the latest data provided to Fides, the Missionary Childhood Society granted subsidies to 2,621 projects, in the five continents, for a total of 15.6 million dollars in 2016.
 (PA) (Agenzia Fides, 5/1/2018)